pombase/website/src/docs/documentation/gene-page-basic-information.md

 7. The size of the mature gene product.
 For protein-coding genes, the length (number of amino acid residues) and molecular weight are shown.
-8. Interactive graphic from PomBase JBrowse, centred on the location of the gene.
+8. Interactive graphic from ${database_name} JBrowse, centred on the location of the gene.
 Drag to scroll left and right, double-click to zoom in, shift-double-click to zoom out, and click a feature to see details in a popup.
 The "Full-screen view" link in the corner